erictapen/typst-invoice/README.md

 An template for writing invoices, which strives to be almost a copy of the [beautiful LaTex template by @mrzool](https://github.com/mrzool/invoice-boilerplate/).

-The data for an individual invoice is stored in a TOML file (`invoice.toml`), so the important fields are easiliy identifiable and can even be produced by another program.
+The data for an individual invoice is stored in a TOML file (`invoice.toml`), so the important fields are easily identifiable and can even be produced by another program.

 ## Specifics